delveccj/CSC180/Lab5/lab5.md

 - **Hivestorm** is a collegiate cybersecurity defense competition that focuses on securing vulnerable systems.
 The key skills tested are vulnerability identification, system hardening, and forensic analysis.
 - These picoCTF challenges involve realistic exploitation and defense tasks—such as forensic investigation, fixing misconfigurations, and defending against web and binary exploits—which are crucial for success in a Hivestorm-style event.

-Using these challenges will help your team develop a well-rounded skill set in both offensive and defensive techniques.
+Using these challenges will help our team develop a well-rounded skill set in both offensive and defensive techniques.
 Happy practicing!